 First of all, how cool a name is “Chameleon Launcher”?
 That in itself is enough to pique my interest and make me want to try it out.
 But Chameleon Launcher is a polarizing launcher simply because it’s so different from most launchers out there.
 At first glance, it reminds me of the direction Microsoft went with Metro-styling, but Chameleon’s differences go deeper than the surface.

 It’s so different that I’m finding it difficult to describe succinctly in just a few paragraphs.
-The video above will give you an idea of what you can expect from Chameleon, and then you can probe even deeper by checking out our Chameleon Launcher review.
+The video above will give you an idea of what you can expect from Chameleon.
 Just know that it’ll set you back $3 USD and there is no free version.

 Like Chameleon above, Sweeter Home Launcher is an innovative app that attempts to redefine the home screen experience.
 It’s more than just an app organizer.
 The core feature of Sweeter Home is something called the “tag tray,” which resides at the bottom of the screen like an app dock.
 But unlike an app dock, the tag tray provides different “tags” with which you can filter your apps.
 These trays can be customized, too.